 These can complicate treatment greatly, but that doesn’t mean such problems are impossible to overcome.
-What we know is that addiction treatment must address both disorders in order for recovery to be successful.
+What we know is that addiction treatment services must address both disorders in order for recovery to be successful.
 Dual diagnoses come in a huge assortment of combinations, and treatment needs to be personalized to every individual in our care.
 This approach helps the patients at Soledad House heal in body, mind, and spirit.

 Possible Symptoms of a Dual Diagnosis

 Because each case is unique and there are so many combinations that may exist, symptoms will vary.
 Any sudden change in behavior could be a tipoff that there’s a problem.
 Withdrawing from friends and family or from activities that a person once enjoyed is another likely indicator that at least one of these issues is present.

 Other signs that you or a loved one would likely benefit from a dual diagnosis treatment program include:

 - Engaging in risky or dangerous behaviors